Composable Verification in the Circuit-Model via Magic-Blindness: Preliminaries

 In order to define the security of a protocol, we need to give a pseudo-metric on the space of resources.
 We consider for that purpose a special type of converter called a \emph{distinguisher}, whose aim is to discriminate between two resources $\mathcal{R}_1$ and $\mathcal{R}_2$, each having the same number of input and output interfaces.
-It prepares the input, interacts with one of the resources according to its own (possibly adaptive) strategy, and guesses which resource it interacted with by outputting a single bit.
-Two resources are said to be indistinguishable if no distinguisher can guess correctly with good probability.
+It chooses the input, interacts with one of the resources according to its own (possibly adaptive) strategy, and guesses which resource it interacted with by outputting a single bit.
+The Distinguisher has access to all of the resource's interfaces.
+Two resources are said to be indistinguishable if no distinguisher can guess correctly with good probability, captured by Definition~\ref{def:ind-res}.

 \begin{definition}[Statistical Indistinguishability of Resources] Let $\epsilon > 0$, and let $\mathcal{R}_1$ and $\mathcal{R}_2$ be two resources with same input and output interfaces.
-The resources are \emph{$\epsilon$-statistically-indistinguishable} if, for all unbounded distinguishers $\mathcal{D}$, we have:
+The resources are \emph{$\epsilon$-statistically-indistinguishable} if, for all unbounded distinguishers $\mathcal{D}$ the distinguishing probability $p_d$ is bounded by $\epsilon$, meaning if

 We then write $\mathcal{R}_1 \underset{\epsilon}{\approx} \mathcal{R}_2$. \end{definition}